 - triamterene (Dyrenium)

-Alcohol and caffeine can both have diuretic effects, causing you to urinate more than usual.
+Alcohol and caffeine can have diuretic effects, causing you to urinate more than usual.
 When consuming these substances, frequent urination probably isn’t a sign of a medical issue.

 Caffeine is found in many foods and drinks, including: